cmendible/cmendible.github.io/_posts/2016-04-01-get-ready-exam-70-532-developing-microsoft-azure-solutions.md

 Be sure to get some hands on experience!

-  * Learn those Powershell commands and don't forget that Azure CLI does exists.
+  * Learn those PowerShell commands and don't forget that Azure CLI does exists.
   * Developing <a href="https://github.com/cmendible/AzureBus" target="_blank">AzureBus</a> was key to understand and master <a href="https://azure.microsoft.com/en-gb/documentation/articles/service-bus-queues-topics-subscriptions/" target="_blank">Azure Service Bus Topics, Queues and Subscriptions</a> concepts.
   * I also created my own storage samples to get experience with <a href="https://azure.microsoft.com/en-us/documentation/articles/storage-dotnet-shared-access-signature-part-1/" target="_blank">Shared Access Signatures (SAS)</a> and custom policies.